area9innovation/flow9/resources/sublimetext/flower/README.md

 - Debugger is configured automagically - just install `SublimeGDB` package and run it with `Ctrl+F5`
     - **Please note that SublimeGDB is not officially supported for ST3, so it may occassionally freeze editor**

-However, *Flower* lacks certain features which are currently present in *sublimetext2/Flow* plugin:
+However, `flower` lacks certain features which are present in older `flow` plugin:

 - autocompletion
 - profiling